jaredpepper2/IW_TechTest/README.md

 # IW Technical Test
 Below is a summary of the solution I have put together for the IW technical test.
+This technical test was put together on a **Ubuntu 18.04** OS with **Ansible 2.5.4**.

 ## Found Issue's
 1. Updates are required on the server
 2. OS has surpassed end of life
-3. Apache permissions are set to 777.
+3. Apache permissions are set to 777
-4. Login is permitted for root user.
+4. Login is permitted for root user

 ## The Solution
 Using **Ansible 2.5.4** I have created a playbook that uses **6** separate Ansible roles to, upgrade packages, monitor metrics, fix found issues, upgrade OS, report deployments and change the Apache configs.
 The roles are stated below: